-Regular attendance and being on time for school is necessary if students are to be successful in their academics, including state mandated testing.
+Regular attendance and being on time for school is essential for student success, including state-mandated testing.
 All absences and tardies become part of a student's permanent record.
-Please refer to Board Policy/Regulation 5200 for a detailed explanation of attendance definitions and procedures.
+Please refer to Wall Township Public Schools Board Policy/Regulation 5200 for a detailed explanation of attendance definitions and procedures.